-This freehold period 2 bedroom cottage in the sought after location of East Tilbury Village benefits from 2 receptions and 1 bathroom, gas central heating, part wood flooring, street parking, and a large garden with outbuilding.
+This freehold period 2 bedroom cottage in the sought after location of East Tilbury Village benefits from 2 receptions and 1 bathroom, gas central heating, part wood flooring, on street parking, and a large garden with outbuilding.

 This characterful cottage has a wealth of period features including sash windows, real wood floors, tongue and groove ceilings, feature fireplaces and original beams throughout.